-Kerry Lynn is an associate in the Calgary office of Bishop & McKenzie where she has a diverse commercial litigation practice, with a focus on employment, business immigration, and real property disputes.
+Kerry Lynn is a partner in the Calgary office of Bishop & McKenzie where she has a diverse commercial litigation practice, with a focus on employment, business immigration, and real property disputes.

 A creative problem-solver, she finds innovative solutions for a broad range of clients, from private individuals to large institutions.
 Kerry Lynn works proactively with employers to ensure that they have comprehensive and compliant human resources policies and practices.
 Kerry Lynn also assists employers and individuals who wish to bring international experience into the Canadian workforce, helping clients to navigate the immigration process.
 Kerry Lynn has experience with commercial tenancy enforcement as well as resolving property line disputes and title matters.

 Kerry Lynn has appeared before the Court of Appeal, the Federal Court of Canada, the Court of Queen’s Bench, and a variety of tribunals, boards, and bodies, including the Immigration and Refugee Board (Immigration Appeal Division).